This article tackles defensiveness in relationships.

 #3.
 Innocent victim

-This way, with tears and self shaming, we mistakenly feel we can prevent any further attack and win our partner’s sympathy.
+With tears and self shaming, the defensive individuals feels like he can prevent any further attack and win our partner’s sympathy.

 Holistic View of Defensiveness